chrissimpkins/naked-docs/_build/html/_sources/naked_project_structure.txt

 profiler.py File
 ^^^^^^^^^^^^^^^^^
 The profiler.py file is a profiling runner script.
-Insert the code that you would like to profile in the designated code block and run it with the Python interpreter ``python profiler.py``.  cProfile and pstats are implemented for you.
+Insert the code that you would like to profile in the designated code block and run it with the command ``naked profile``.  cProfile and pstats are implemented for you.

 README.md File
 ^^^^^^^^^^^^^^^